What Is BPMN?

 BPMN is owned and designed by Object Management Group® (OMG®).
-OMG has been responsible for the standardization of BPM and adopted the Business Process Model & Notation (BPMN) specification, which is designed to be easily understood by all (both technical and business) stakeholders of a process.
+OMG has been responsible for the standardization of BPM and adopted the Business Process Model & Notation (BPMN) specification, which is designed to be easily understood by both technical and business stakeholders.
 It is supported by numerous software products, meaning an organization would not be tied to any specific vendor if they chose to implement BPMN processes.

 Adopting BPMN, with its library of notations, implies that processes can be described accurately and precisely.
 When processes are described using this notation, they can be implemented (automated) seamlessly.
 Think of BPMN as a language for defining processes, with its own structure and syntax.
 By presenting processes using the BPMN format, businesses are better able to analyze, automate and optimize their processes.
 It is open source, meaning that its source code is available to change and use by anyone.

 The latest version, 2.0 was released in early 2011, with each previous version having its own official specification.